Xtrymas2/CubeWorld-Cracker/README.md

 CWDownload.py requires Python 3.X to run.
 You can download Python 3 from https://www.python.org/

-If you do not wish to install Python, A bundled executable version has been created.
+If you do not wish to install Python, A bundled executable version has been created using pyinstaller.

 Demo: https://www.youtube.com/watch?v=5ydgRp4FIwI